 While a capella is still an extremely strong theme (I’m gonna go ahead and tell you… yes there is a riff off to look forward to — along with some interesting a capella lore surrounding them), the show continued to build on the theme of weaving original songs into the narrative that we saw introduced in Pitch Perfect 2.
 Additionally, music supervisor Justine von Winterfeldt did a great job of establishing the show as a separate entity from the originals by bringing a sound and music taste that was distinctly Bumper to the screen — you don’t see a lot of overlap in the types of songs that the Bellas would sing — lots of classic rock and German music (when in Rome, right?) that wouldn’t have fit in to the structure of the movies

 Finally, we must talk about Bumper.
 Adam Devine, an executive producer on the show as well as the main character, easily falls back into the character that he began to portray 10 years ago.
-However, it’s obvious that Bumper has changed a bit.
+However, it’s obvious that Bumper has changed a bit — which is kind of a must to conceivably make the show’s premise with him as the underdog work.
 While he’s still the cocky a capella bro who’s dead set on chasing his dreams of music stardom, a few years of reality have softened him up a bit.
 I think those gap years of some (lonely) real adult living between the series and when this show is set are important, leaving room for character growth that you can see progress throughout the series.
-The time gap is essential in explaining the changes that Bumper’s been through and setting the scene for his journey throughout the season.
+The time gap is essential in explaining the changes that Bumper’s been through and setting the scene for his journey throughout the season, even if it is a bit dissonant with the guy we met in the original series.

 Bumper in Berlin is now available for streaming on Peacock.